 What do you look forward to every day?

 My children’s phone calls and time with them.
-And having people I truly care around me that I love, and who love me.
+And having people I truly care about around me that I love, and who love me.
 There’s that word again.